GalaX1us/Scrabble-with-AI/README.md

 This is a complete Scrabble game with AI and GUI

 This project was originally a school project that I developed on my own.
 That's why you won't find any class in the code because they were not allowed.
+The school project itself required very little in the way of rules.
+But I didn't like the idea of making a half-finished game, so I preferred to respect the rules in their entirety and even add some cool features.

 This Scrabble game can be played in two different ways:
   - in the terminal (part of the school projet)